 Having felt that she got the most out of her stint in Europe, Monique decided that it was about time she returned to her roots and relocated to Lima in 2016.
 With her interests in travel, blogging, food and cooking, she should have plenty to keep her curious and busy here in Peru.

-Anabel Mota, Travel Writer
+Anabel Mota, Contributing Writer

 Click here to read articles by Anabel.